 All kele koronu (whether they are hunters, farmers, or practice some other trade) purchase their weapons and tools from local numuwu and senkuliwu.
 Kele koronu who make their living as traders often provide an important service to numuwu and senkuliwu, helping to distribute their crafts over greater distances.
 Many of these trader koronu maintain long-term symbiotic relationships with certain craftsmen.

 Attire & Adornment

 Most kele koro clothing is designed to show off the koro’s biggest asset – a powerful body.
 As such, kele koronu typically show more skin than other kafoka.
-While it is not uncommon for a kele koro to wear looser clothing with more coverage, this is considered a sign of weakness, insecurity, or dishonesty.
+While it is not uncommon for a kele koro to wear looser clothing with more coverage, this is considered a sign of weakness, insecurity, or deceit.

 In traditional Yammanka society, kele koronu were only allowed to intermarry with their own or (if they were very lucky) with manga koronu.
 With inter-kafo marriage laws loosened or abolished in the modern age, many koronu have started marrying other kafoka, though it is still frowned upon.

 - Koro a prefix for any member of the manga koro or kele koro kafo, similar to the English ‘Mr.’ or ‘Ms.’

 - koroke a respectful address for a male member of the kele koro or manga koro kafo, roughly equivalent to the English ‘Sir’

 - koroyaa a respectful address for a female member of the kele koro or manga koro kafo, roughly equivalent to the English ‘ma’am’

 - koroden a diminutive address for a young member of the manga koro or the kele koro kafo

 - korodenke an old-fashioned diminutive address for a young male member of the manga koro or the kele koro kafo